itssamuelrowe/Zen/README.md

    As of this version, a plethora of warnings are generated.
 We are working to eradicate these warnings.

-### Compiling Pulsar on Linux and WSL
+### Compiling PulsarVM on Linux and WSL

-1. For compiling Pulsar on Linux or WSL, you need CMake and GNU Make (or any other make utility that CMake is compatible with).
+1. For compiling PulsarVM on Linux or WSL, you need CMake and GNU Make (or any other make utility that CMake is compatible with).
 2. Extract the source code to any directory of your choice, for the sake of this documentation we will refer this location as '/mnt/g/pulsar'.